IS1-4MJ/TEAM_PROJECT_841/docs/DESIGN.md

     Integrate ethics meaningfully: the experts in AI system  help to make difference Consider moratoriums carefully: the delaying time of using our system

+    BEGIN JOSEPH
+    - Privacy and surveillance
+        - Proper attribution of sources has been dealt.
+No data is collected.
+    - manipulation of behavior
+        - there are no users which are intended to play the game, so there is no possibility for manipulation of behavior.
+    - Opacity of AI
+        - Our Deep learning AI suffers inexplicability, yet such inexplicability is inconsequential, because no societal artifacts appear in our system.
+        - Our A* AI follows an explicit procedure, so non-opaque.
+        - Assume atrocious manipulation, the AI doesn't perform as well as a hamming cycle.
+    - Bias
+        - There is no social phoenomena, and so there is no bias
+    - Automation / Employment
+        There is clear automation of the game, but there is room for improvement, because the AI does not perform well, so there is no chance for interaction with SNAKE competitions, and so no chance for unemployment derived from our AI.
+    - Autonomous Systems
+        - The Ai is in control of itself and is responsible for its own actions.
+        - No ethical consideration is made, because the objects of priority are not agents themselves.
+    - Machine Ethics
+        The Snake AI is not capable of repurposement so is not a subject.
+        The snake AI is therefore an object.
+    - Artificial Moral Agents
+        The snake is technically an ethical impact agent, because the snake AI simply plays an inconsequential game; No ethical patients are present.
+    END JOSEPH